 Of Pancakes And Porridge

-Denis Munro is a conundrum with a Sean Connery accent; a cuisine-phobic, teetotaling man-about-the-High Street decked in snappy sports jacket complete with neatly folded hanky.
-“The hanky is sewn into the pocket” he pointed out as I dropped him off for a ten-day Alaskan cruise departing San Francisco.
-He wanted to make sure I didn’t […]
+Denis Munro from Perth, Scotland is a conundrum with a Sean Connery accent.
+A cuisine-phobic, teetotaling man-about-the-High Street decked in snappy sports jacket with a neatly folded hanky.
+“The hanky is sewn into the pocket” he explained as I dropped him off for a ten-day Alaskan cruise departing San Francisco.
+The week before saw us […]

 Blame The Vain